aria1th/PistonBoltPrinter/README.md

 3. Walk in the direction you set and it will start building.
 # Other info
-Right clicking at nothing with an empty hand will toggle the mod ON/OFF.<br> Currently the mod requires carpet extra's "accurateblockplacement" as it needs to place piston reversed.
+Right clicking at nothing with an empty hand will toggle the mod ON/OFF.<br> Carpet extra protocol status check and lacked materials will be printed at chat <br>
+Currently the mod requires carpet extra's "accurateblockplacement" as it needs to place piston reversed.
 However, the mod can lazy-place pistons if you go back after.
 If you use lazy-place on diagonals, you will need to go twice as there are 2 direction of pistons on that one.<br>
 Due to your ping, the server might not allow you to use your fast block placement.
 The mod currently places blocks at a speed of 120 blocks per second at its maximum.<br>
 ## Showcase Videos